Updated May 24, 2023

 If we want to find the current search path of schema so we can use the following statement as follows.

-In the above example, we use the show keywords to display the search path of schema.
-It shows the user and by default, schema name as public.
+In the above example, we use the show keywords to display the schema search path.
+It shows the user and, by default, the schema name as public.
 Illustrate the end result of the above declaration by using the following snapshot.

 SQL Commands for Schema

 Let’s see some Psql Commands for schema as follows.

 - \d: The \d command is used to show all tables from the database with the definition of tables.

 - \d+: The \d+ command shows all relations in the PostgreSQL database.

 - \dn: The \dn command shows all schemas from the PostgreSQL database.